Focus on Business: Secure, Multi-featured and Managed

 When a splitter is properly installed, DSL does not interrupt alarm systems, point of sale terminals, fax or phone calls and these services do not affect the quality of DSL.

 DSL speeds are measured in Mega Bits Per Second (Mbps).
 One Mbps is one thousand Kilo Bits Per Second (Kbps).
-DSL services are distance dependent and are sold in BC and Alberta with download speed bands up to 6, 15 or 25 Mbps.
-Upload speeds are either 1 or 5 Mbps and are set depending on download service.
+DSL services are distance dependent and are sold in BC and Alberta with download speed bands up to 150 Mbps.
+Upload speeds are up to 25 Mbps and are set depending on download service.

 A long pair of copper wires is a difficult environment for a radio-frequency signal like DSL.
 Coax cable of the sort used for Cable TV has little signal loss over distance, and it’s easy to regenerate the signal with amplifiers along the way because each amplifier serves many subscribers at once.
 But telephone wires will attenuate (weaken) the signal strength quickly as the distance mounts, and it’s not practical to place many amplifiers along the path.
 Furthermore, the higher the signal frequency, the greater the attenuation.
 This means the longer the cable, the slower the maximum speed that can be achieved.